nicovak/rails_admin_google_map/README.md

 ```

 ## Usage
-Strategy: using a serialized field to store all google map data.
-We store all datas return
+Strategy: use a serialized field to store all datas returned by Google.

 ### Migration example:
 ```ruby